AllenWangUser/Wisconsin-Breast-Cancer-Classification/README.md

-# Wisconsin-Breat-Cancer-Classification
+# Wisconsin-Breast-Cancer-Classification
-Wisconsin Breat Cancer Classification
+Wisconsin Breast Cancer Classification

 Using R and Machine Learning Methods to Clean Data and Compare